Oral Health Management

 • If a patient’s sensory issues make the taste or texture of fluoridated toothpaste intolerable, options such as a toothpaste without sodium lauryl sulfate (SLS) to reduce foaming, a fluoridated mouthrinse, or an alternative like casein phosphopeptide-amorphous calcium phosphate (CPP-ACP) can be applied using a toothbrush.

-• Toothbrushes can be adapted to help individuals with physical disabilities brush their teeth independently.
+• Toothbrushes can be adapted to help individuals brush their teeth independently.
 Electric toothbrushes and floss holders may also improve patient participation.

 Micrognathia